Xia-sw22/AURA/README.md

 ## Code Description

-The main architecture of AURA lies in the models/ folder.
+The main architecture of TRIM lies in the models/ folder.
 The files modeling_aura.py and modeling_aura_surv serve as the main backbone for classification tasks and survival tasks, while the rest necessary modules are distributed into different files based on their own functions, i.e., attention.py, block.py, configs.py, embed.py, encoder.py, and mlp.py.
 Please refer to each file to acquire more implementation details.

 ## Data Preparation